State-by-state updates on demonstrations planned

 Charleston

-The West Virginia Department of Homeland Security and the Capitol Police are preparing for any protests that may occur.
+Though the West Virginia Department of Homeland Security and the Capitol Police prepared for any protests that may occur in the State Capitol, security officials told local news outlets that there was no threat to the capitol.

 “At this time, we are not aware of any credible threats in our region or to any of the governmental employees’ buildings or any of our state legislators,” said Thom Kirk, deputy secretary and general counsel of the West Virginia Department of Homeland Security, according to WCHS ABC 8 station.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday